-HAW 201: Intermediate Hawaiian
+HAW 201: Intermediate Hawaiian I

 Prereq: "C" or higher in HAW 102.
-Comments: The laboratory is part

-Semester Offered: Fall, Spring Description: This first half of an intermediate course in Hawaiian further develops skills in listening. speaking, reading, and writing the Hawaiian language.
+Semester Offered: Fall, Spring Description: This course is a continuation of HAW 102, focusing on further development of the five recognized skills of language acquisition: listening, speaking, reading, writing, and cultural understanding in the Hawaiian language.
+Students will gain these five skills, attaining the Intermediate Low level of the ACTFL proficiency scale.

-Graduation Requirement: Alternative Communication - AC HAW 202: Intermediate Hawaiian II
+HAW 202: Intermediate Hawaiian

 Prereq: "C" or higher in HAW 201.
-Comments: The laboratory is part

-Semester Offered: Fall, Spring Description: This second half of an intermediate course in Hawaiian is the continued development of listening, speaking, reading, and writing the Hawaiian language.
+Semester Offered: Fall, Spring Description: HAW 202 is a continuation of HAW 201 for further development of the five recognized skills of language acquisition: listening, speaking, reading, writing, and cultural understanding in the Hawaiian language.
+Students will gain the five skills, attaining the Intermediate Mid level on the ACTFL proficiency scale.